BANKEX/ethwaterloo-hackathon/README.md

 Let's apply this to the particular game, which is just one of thousands applications, but could be directly applied to some cases like promotional campaigns as well: **digital item collection exchange network**.

-Say You have to collect some limited set of items like digital baseball cards.
-You can buy it on the open market but you have no ability to guess what particular item off the collection you will buy. and want to have the ability to exchange repeated cards with other collectors.
+Say you have to collect some limited set of items like digital baseball cards.
+You can buy it on the open market but you have no ability to guess what particular item off the collection you will buy.
+And you want to have the ability to exchange repeated cards with other collectors.
 This exchange procedure are going to be held on side blockchain.

-## Plasma network technical concept
+## Plasma Network Technical Concept

 From technical point of view Plasma blockchain - is just another blockchain, that can be efficiently settled to parent Ethereum chain and is well protected from misbehavior of both Plasma operator and Plasma blockchain participats by smart-contract on Ethererum network.